OlivierSohn/hamazed/BACKLOG.md

-- add doc : to build 'postgresql-libpq' os osx: brew install postgresql
+- add doc : to build 'postgresql-libpq': brew install postgresql apt-get install postgresql libpq-dev

 - should one of the containers have the postgres library?